tmastersmart/pi-talk/allstar/README.md

 .sh files installed in /etc/asterisk/local directory nano /etc/asterisk/local/talk-loop.sh copy the .sh file ans save
+Remember to add your node number where it has 1195

 talk-loop.sh is started at boot time by adding it to /etc/rc.local